Saury – Scomberesox saurus – Not usually encountered by New Zealand anglers

-Though wide spread around the world there are only a few members of the family Scomberesocidae some of which are found in northern New Zealand waters.
+Though widespread around the world there are only a few members of the family Scomberesocidae some of which are found in northern New Zealand waters.
 Found in subtropical waters at temperatures between 15 – 18 °C. They are a highly migratory oceanic species that are almost always found in the top metre of the ocean regardless of water depth.
-Though they have on occasion be caught in trawled nets at depths of 200 m.
+Though they have on occasion been caught in trawler nets at depths of 200 m.

-They are chased and eaten by a range of oceanic predators including marlin, tunas, and Mahi mahi.
-They are also an important food resourse for oceanic seabirds Saury at the Three kings Islands.
-There are varies slender saltwater fishing lures sold in New Zealand that represent sauries that are used as casting plugs and trolling lures.
+They are chased and eaten by a range of oceanic predators including marlin, tunas, and Mahi-mahi.
+They are also an important food resource for oceanic seabirds Saury at the Three Kings Islands.
+There are various slender saltwater fishing lures sold in New Zealand that represent sauries that are used as casting plugs and trolling lures.

 What does saury taste like?